Associate Degree Nursing (ADN)

 Nursing Students requesting to transfer and are in good standing with their current Nursing Program and have not failed nursing courses, will only be considered if they meet the application requirements and understand they must start in the First Level of the ADN Program.

-• All Collin College TEAS test dates are through ATI.
-The TEAS exam will be taken at the Testing Center on the McKinney Campus.
+- All Collin College TEAS test dates are through ATI.
+The TEAS exam can be taken at the Testing Center (W206) on the McKinney Campus OR, as a online, proctored exam on any date that ATI Testing offers the TEAS.
+See available TEAS test dates for the McKinney Testing Center below.

 In response to the Americans with Disabilities Act, a national survey of administrators of health care facilities, which employ nurses, validated a list of essential competencies a nurse must possess in order to function safely and effectively in a variety of clinical settings.
 Results indicate that relatively high numbers of activities were identified in each essential competency category by the health care agencies as being necessary for nursing practice.